szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Earthquake more effective and disable annoyances (250)

 Earthquake is generally very inconvenient to be cast at any point because of how it affects your whole party.
-This disables that behavior, and in case you don't enjoy feeling like casting it might give you a tiny seizure, it also disables the screen shake.
-It also makes it more effective, by making the saves and damage decay less harshly:
+This disables that behavior, and in case you don't enjoy feeling like casting it might make you dizzy, it also disables the screen shake.
+Finally, it also makes it more effective, by making the saves and damage decay less harshly:

 1st round: vanilla, 6d6 damage, -6 save to avoid unconsciousness 2nd round: 5d6 damage, -4 save
 3rd round: 4d6 damage, -2 save

-These three tweaks modifications are all optional.
+These three separate modifications are all optional.
+Check the config file.

 ### Make Negative Plane Protection's duration increase somewhat as you level up (260)